-Here you have all the information of real people who bought the services of Custer State Park (Park) in South Dakota.
+We offer you the reviews of people like you who purchase the products of Custer State Park (Tourist Attraction) in the area close to South Dakota.

-You know that we do not usually stop to set tatings when these are positive and we usually do it only if we have had a problem or issue...
+As you know, we don't usually stop to set tatings when these are positive and we usually do it only if we've had a problem or incidence...

-This Park corresponds to the category of State park.
+This Tourist Attraction is classified in the category of State park.

 Very nice campground n friendly n helpful.
 Camp host let us use his shovel so we could shovel our site a little more so we could get out our side door.